Chart Color Schemes

 Hackett's population is slightly older than the national pattern

-The median age in Hackett is 40 years, which exceeds the Australian Capital Territory's average of 35 years and is slightly higher than the Australian median of 38 years.
+The median age in Hackett is notably higher than the Australian Capital Territory's average of 35 years, at 40 years.
+It also modestly exceeds the Australian median age of 38 years.
 Compared to the Australian Capital Territory, Hackett has a higher proportion of residents aged 45-54 (15.9%) but fewer residents aged 25-34 (10.6%).
-Between the 2021 Census and the present day, the proportion of residents aged 15-24 has increased from 11.1% to 13.8%, while the proportions of those aged 5-14 have decreased from 15.3% to 13.4% and those aged 35-44 have dropped from 14.7% to 13.6%.
-By 2041, Hackett's age composition is expected to change significantly.
-The number of residents aged 65-74 is projected to grow by 26%, reaching 336 from 266, with those aged 65 and above comprising 73% of the projected population growth.
-Conversely, declines are projected for the populations aged 45-54 and 0-4 years.
+Between the 2021 Census and the latest data, the proportion of residents aged 15-24 has grown from 11.1% to 13.8%.
+Conversely, the proportion of residents aged 5-14 has declined from 15.3% to 13.4%, and the proportion of residents aged 35-44 has dropped from 14.7% to 13.6%.
+By 2041, Hackett is expected to experience significant shifts in its age composition.
+Leading this demographic shift, the number of residents aged 65-74 is projected to grow by 26%, reaching 336 from 266.
+This growth will be predominantly driven by the aging population dynamic, with those aged 65 and above comprising 73% of the projected growth.
+Conversely, population declines are projected for the age groups 45-54 and 0-4 years.